 Highland Bakery & Patisserie

 Depending on how liberally you apply the term ‘country’, the Highland Bakery and Patisserie is well-deserving of a spot on this list.
 Whether you’re stocking up for a day-trip in the hills or heading further east, a quick pit-stop here for Australia’s best sausage roll is essential.
-You heard us: Australia’s number one plain snagga roll.
-These things are downright delicious!
+You heard us: Australia’s number one plain sausage roll.
+These things are downright delicious.

 Baker’s Hill Pie Shop